Gluten-Free Morning Glory Muffins

 - Grease the muffin tray with coconut oil, or line cups with muffin cups.

 - Using a spoon, scoop batter into the muffin tray, filling the cups to the top.
 (This batter does not rise a lot.)

 - Place muffin tray on the center rack in the preheated oven and bake for about 30 to 35 minutes.

 - Bake muffins until they test clean when poked with a fork or toothpick.

-- Allow muffins to cool at least 20 minutes before mowing them down.
+- Allow muffins to cool at least 20 minutes before eating.